News

 Extending Child Benefit payments: What you need to know

-When Can You Extend Your Child's Benefit?
+When Can You Extend Your Child Benefit Claim?

-What Is Approved Education?
+What is Approved Education?

 • A levels or Scottish Highers

-• T levels and International Baccalaureate
+• T levels

 • NVQs and other vocational qualifications up to level 3

-What Is Approved Training?
+What is Approved Training?

 Examples of approved training include: